stefan-hoeck/idris2-style-guide/README.md

 # A Style Guide for writing Idris Code

-This is the coding style I try to adhere to in my Idris project.
+This is the coding style I try to adhere to in my Idris projects.
 Older projects might still use a variety of other styles but I'm working on transferring them all to the style presented here.